MuradRahmanzada/muradRahmanzada/README.md

 - 🔭 I’m currently working on Front End Developer

-I am Murad.
-I have been developing myself in this field for a long time.
-I love this job, I think I will be more successful here.
-I am not a professional in this field, but I think the work I do is interesting and at a good level.
+I'm Murad, and I'd want to introduce myself to you.
+It's been a while, I've been   developing my skills in this area.
+This is my favorite job, and I believe I'll be more successful here.
+Although I am not an expert in this sector, I believe the work I perform is fascinating and of high quality.

 Tech I use: